 Central to Press’ account was the case of Darren Rainey, an incarcerated man with a history of schizophrenia who was scalded to death when prison officers forced him into a shower of boiling hot water.

-According to The Miami Herald, at least 145 people have died in state penal facilities so far this year, making Florida’s prisons among the deadliest in the country.
+According to The Miami Herald, at least 145 people have died in state penal facilities so in 2018, making Florida’s prisons among the deadliest in the country.

 In response, many inside have resisted or continue to resist the inhumane treatment and prison conditions.
-Earlier this year, prison laborers in Florida organized a strike to protest unpaid labor and brutal working conditions.
+Earlier in 2018, prison laborers in Florida organized a strike to protest unpaid labor and brutal working conditions.
 (Many of the participants were punished with solitary confinement.)

 In August, incarcerated people in Florida joined others across the country in a nationwide prison strike.
 Their demands include being paid prevailing state wages for their labor, reforms that would allow prisoners to file grievances when their rights are violated, and a reinstatement of Pell grants in all U.S. states and territories.